FormidableLabs/builder/README.md

 "test": "builder run npm:test"
 ```

+Additionally, `builder` will ignore any tasks in a root or archetype
+`package.json:scripts` that begins with a `builder:` prefix.

 ### Creating an Archetype

 Moving common tasks into an archetype is fairly straightforward and requires